 Be mindful of what you dump or rinse down your drains.

 Contaminants can build up and degrade the quality of our water supply and affect the health and reproductive capabilities in aquatic organisms.
 Everything we pour down our drains or apply to our lawns and gardens will end up in our water supply eventually.
 Wastewater treatment facilities are designed to remove contaminants from the wastewater they receive but the process is not designed to remove heavy metals or pesticides.
 Check out our post on DIY Household Cleaners to find out how to make your own eco-friendly alternatives.

 Dispose of unused medications where facilities are available.

 The City of Smyrna Police Department now has a safe and secure permanent drop off box that is located in the lobby at the police station.
 Drugs can be dropped off with no questions asked.

 Keep Smyrna Beautiful has ways for you to volunteer.
 River’s Alive is an annual event \where volunteers work together to collect litter from our local waterways.
 You can also get involved by helping to monitor the quality of local waterways through the Adopt-a-Stream program or get a group together to mark stormdrains in your neighborhood.
 Volunteering is a great way to get connected to nature and see how we can come together as a community to make an impact in the health of our shared environment.

-Elizabeth is serving as an intern with Keep Smyrna Beautiful for the Fall 2019 semester.
-She is currently studying environmental geosciences at Georgia State University with focuses on water science and sustainability.
+Elizabeth is served as an intern with Keep Smyrna Beautiful for the Fall 2019 semester.
+She studied environmental geosciences at Georgia State University with focuses on water science and sustainability.
 She is passionate about protecting and preserving the earth’s natural resources and hopes to share proactive ways that we can all contribute to creating a healthier, more sustainable planet.